scality/metalk8s/docs/operation/upgrade.rst

 ISO Preparation
 ---------------

-Provision a new **MetalK8s** ISO by running the utility script shipped with the current installation.
+Provision a new MetalK8s ISO by running the utility script shipped with the current installation.

 .. code::

    /srv/scality/metalk8s-X.X.X/iso-manager.sh -a <path_to_iso>

-Pre-checks
+Pre-Checks
 ----------

-You can test if your environment will successfully upgrade with the following
-command:
+Use the ``--dry-run`` option to validate your environment for upgrade:

 .. code::